Kozer2/Lab36-React/README.md

 For this lab we needed to re-create a webpage we were given using React.
 I did my best, and got my Homepage, About-me page, and the Todo page setup.

+# Lab 37
+Technical Requirements / Notes
+Technical requirements for the core application are unchanged from Phase 1, with the following exceptions and notes:

+Manage state using the useState() hook
+Match the provided mockup for the design
+Use react-bootstrap components and theming
+Some interactivity notes:
+Each item in list should show the text of the item as well as the assignee
+When clicked, toggle the “complete” status of the item.
+Items should be styled differently when complete/incomplete making their status visually obvious
+Stretch Goals
+Use useLocalStorage to persist todos in localStorage
+Allow the user to dynamically sort to do items by date, difficulty, or assignee
+Allow the user to filter to do items by date, difficulty, or assignee

 <!-- # Getting Started with Create React App